-At Kumbaracı4 stands Istanbul’s only gallery specializing in top quality Islamic calligraphy (hat sanat).
+At Kumbaracı4 stands Istanbul’s only gallery specializing in top-quality Islamic calligraphy (hat sanat).
 The gallery was started by three friends interested in the art form.
 They felt there were hundreds of galleries in Istanbul, especially Beyoğlu, which dealt with Western art, but not a single one dealing with Turkish Islamic art.

 In 2012, Edip Sağlık, Erhan Geyik and Ebubekir Mete opened the gallery as “Turkey’s first Islamic art gallery.”
 In addition to hat sanat, they also exhibit illumination, marbling (ebru), and miniature painting.
 Former Deputy Prime Minister Nazim Ekren attended the opening, along with 40 artists.
 The exhibition was called Nokta’nın Ustaları, “Masters of the Point.”
 The prices are daunting: Works fetch anywhere from $5,000 to $50,000.

-Many artists exhibited in the gallery live in the surrounding neighborhood of Tophane, an old quarter, poor and abounding in men’s social clubs, small workshops and nargile lounges.
-The artists are mainly religious people, but they aren’t necessarily Turkish; many come from Iraq, Iran and Syria.
+Many artists exhibited in the gallery live in the surrounding neighborhood of Tophane, an old quarter, poor and abounding in men’s social clubs, small workshops, and nargile lounges.
+The artists are mainly religious people, but they aren’t necessarily Turkish; many come from Iraq, Iran, and Syria.
 What unites them is their domicile in Istanbul.

 They gather in Tophane, talking shop while smoking shisha and showing their works, which take months to complete.
-Usually they have no problem selling pieces.
+Usually, they have no problem selling pieces.
 Typically, co-owner Mete requests 20 works for an exhibition.
 The artist needs a year to prepare for the show.
-“It’s hard lot for a hat sanat artist,” Mete says, “and the hurdles they face are greater than those faced by most contemporary artists.”
+“It’s a hard lot for a hat sanat artist,” Mete says, “and the hurdles they face are greater than those faced by most contemporary artists.”